daniyal-fahim/Compilor-Construction-Project/01_project_overview.md

 ## 3. High-Level Architecture

-The LogicEval compiler follows the classical multi-phase compiler architecture, implementing all six fundamental phases of compilation:
+The LogicHorizon compiler follows the classical multi-phase compiler architecture, implementing all six fundamental phases of compilation:

 ### 3.1 Frontend Phases